Beijing–Zhangjiakou Railway: Later development

 In 1910, the Beijing–Zhangjiakou Railway Engineering Bureau moved to Zhangjiakou under the new name of Zhangjiakou-Suiyuan Railway Engineering Bureau, to support the construction of Zhangjiakou-Suiyuan Railway (张绥铁路).
 In September 1912, Sun Yat-sen (孙中山), who resigned from the post of interim president of Republic of China, showed great interest in railway undertaking.
 He met Yuan Shikai in Beijing, and took an inspection tour to Zhangjiakou by train.
 In 1916, as the Beijing–Zhangjiakou Railway Authority merged into the Beijing-Suiyuan Railway Authority, the Beijing–Zhangjiakou Railway became a part of the Beijing-Suiyuan Railway.
 In April 1921, the railway extended westward to Suiyuan, and further to Baotou in January 1923.
 In 1928, the Beijing-Suiyuan Railway was renamed Peking-Suiyuan Railway (平绥铁路), and was renamed again after the establishment of PRC as Beijing-Baotou Railway.
 In 1924, six kilometres of the railway near the Xiahuayuan Station (下花园站) was relocated due to flood damage.
 After the outbreak of Japanese Aggression against China, the railway was seized by Japanese army.
 On July 25, 1939, ten kilometres of the railway in the Huailai section was relocated due to flood damage, and the Wuguitou Tunnel and Shifosi Tunnel were discarded also because of flood damage.
 In 1940, four newly built tunnels and five newly built bridges were put in use, and the ruling gradient rose from 0.333 to 0.358.
 In 1953, the railway between Kangzhuang (康庄) and Langshan (狼山) was relocated.
-In 1960, due to the expansion of Tsinghua University (清华大学), the rail track in the north of Qinghuayuan Station (清华园站) was relocated to the east, and new buildings were established in the south of the original station, which turned into a freight yard.
-In 1968, due to the need of Beijing's urban traffic, the railway between Guang’anmen (广安门) and Xizhimen was dismantled, while that between Liucun and Guang’anmen maintained operation.
+In 1960, due to the expansion of Tsinghua University, the rail track in the north of Qinghuayuan Station was relocated to the east, and new buildings were established in the south of the original station, which turned into a freight yard.
+In 1968, due to the need of Beijing's urban traffic, the railway between Guang’anmen and Xizhimen was dismantled, while that between Liucun and Guang’anmen maintained operation.
 In 2016, for the construction of Beijing-Zhangjiakou inter-city railway, rail tracks within the Beijing city were all dismantled and the Qinghuayuan Station was closed permanently.